fishing/fishing.github.com/freshwater_bait.md

 ## Live Baitfish

+Specifically in California live bait is mostly limited to worms due to fear of invasive species.
+But on the east coast I've used live bait in the past.

 ### Killies

 Also known as [Killifish](https://en.wikipedia.org/wiki/Killifish) I used to get a bucket of these and a [portable water aerator](https://www.amazon.com/Marine-Metal-Bubble-Portable-Pump/dp/B000EYULIS) to keep them alive.
 We were mostly catching freshwater bass and catfish with these; I got a 16" catfish at Holmdel Park in NJ!
 From what I understand they're mostly an east-coast thing though.
 I've yet to discover what live freshwater baitfish are used around here in California.